dneimke/clip-organizer/docs/thumbnails.md

    - Error messages now include helpful guidance on how to fix FFmpeg configuration issues

 4. **Verify File Permissions**:
-   - Ensure the application has write access to the `thumbnails/` directory
+   - Ensure the application has write access to the `thumbnails/` directory (either in Root Folder Path or ContentRootPath)
    - Check that video files are readable
+   - If using Root Folder Path, ensure it's configured correctly in Settings

 5. **Test Thumbnail Generation**:
    - Try regenerating thumbnails for a single clip